 To begin, we should probably discuss what an LLC is before we dive into the professional version of this entity type.
 A limited liability company mixes elements of sole proprietorships, partnerships, and corporations, essentially giving entrepreneurs the best of these three worlds.

-LLCs are taxed similarly to sole proprietorships and general partnerships in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
+LLCs are usually taxed similarly to sole proprietorships and general partnerships in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
 The LLC can opt for corporation-style taxation instead, but this is a less common option.